cloudfoundry/docs-bosh/content/openstack-multiple-networks.md

    This means OpenStack will mount a cdrom drive to distribute meta-data and user-data instead of using an HTTP metadata service.
 1. In your [BOSH network configuration](networks.md#manual), set `gateway` and `dns` to allow outbound communication.
 1. If you're not using VLAN, but a tunnel mechanism for Neutron networking, you also need to set the MTU for your network devices on *all* VMs:
     * GRE Tunnels incur an overhead of 42 bytes, therefore set your MTU to `1458`
     * VXLAN Tunnels incur an overhead of 50 bytes, therefore set your MTU to `1450`

+    !!! note
-   <p class="note">Note: The above numbers assume that you're using an MTU of 1500 for the physical network.
-If your physical network is setup differently, adapt the MTU values accordingly.</p>
+        The above numbers assume that you're using an MTU of 1500 for the physical network.
+If your physical network is setup differently, adapt the MTU values accordingly.

 Setting the MTU for network devices is currently not possible in the deployment manifest's `networks` section and thus requires manual user interaction.
 We recommend to co-locate the [networking-release](https://github.com/cloudfoundry/networking-release)'s `set_mtu` job using [addons](runtime-config.md#addons).